falste/vim-settings/README.md

 # vim-settings

-The contents of my ~/.vim folder
+The contents of my ~/.vim folder.

 To use these settings, run:
 ```